 Google Search Console vs. Google Analytics

-To put it simply, Google Analytics tells you how users are interacting with your site, and Google Search Console tells you how the Google search engine is interacting with your site.
+Google Analytics tells you how users are interacting with your site, and Google Search Console helps tell you how the Google search engine is interacting with your site.
 Together they provide you with an in-depth analysis of website traffic and engagement.
 Whether you are a website owner or a hobby blogger, these free tools offer valuable information you can use synergistically to track and optimize your website’s performance.

 Since they measure different things and answer different questions about your website, it is essential to understand the purpose of each tool.
 Then you can use them both to gain the best possible insights and optimal results.

 What is Google Analytics (GA) Used For?

 Google Analytics provides an in-depth look into who is visiting your website or app and how they are engaging with your content.
 It is a data collection tool that breaks down the information into detailed metrics that you can use to improve your marketing strategy.

 This tool gathers data from many sources, such as social media, emails, referrals, and other search engines like Yahoo or Bing.
 You can also view information for multiple years or in real-time.

 Some of the vital statistics you can track include:

 This feature tells you who is visiting your site, including age, gender, location, and what device they used while visiting.
 With this information, you can continually develop strategies and content to reach your target audience and turn them into customers.

 You can also check bounce rate, session duration, and other stats across a specific time range.
 If you make new changes and want to know the impact, you can select the dates and compare performance.